coryfklein/coryfklein.github.io/_posts/2020-01-16-utah-orchid-group-buy.markdown

 comments: true
 ---

+Disclaimer: Flasked orchids are _very small_ and require a particular environment and care to grow to adulthood.
+Depending on the care they receive, many may not survive to adulthood.

 ![sample orchids]({{ site.url }}/assets/orchids/one.jpg)

 Do you want to expand your orchid collection on a budget?
 Maybe grow something that is _not_ a phalaenopsis?
 Join this spring's Utah Orchid Flask Group Buy.